pilotmoon/popclipweb/site/dev/url-actions.md

 If the URL scheme is `http:` or `https:` and the current app is a [known browser](/kb/browsers), PopClip will ask the current app to open the URL.

-In all other cases, PopClip will ask macOPS to open the URL in the default app app for its URL scheme.
+In all other cases, PopClip will ask macOS to open the URL in the default app app for its URL scheme.

 ## Properties